 The vaccine distribution is a community effort, Christian Grisales, Dallas County Health and Human Services Public Relations officer, explained, and by providing food, TBM is helping the county save lives.

 “It’s been a community effort putting this together.
 We depend a lot on volunteers, like Texas Baptist Men, and we’re very grateful as a county, as a community, for all the work that volunteers have done.
-It couldn’t really be possible to execute this major operation to get those vaccines to people’s arms, and we cannot be thankful enough for what this organization and other volunteers are doing,” Grisales said.
+It wouldn’t really be possible to execute this major operation to get those vaccines to people’s arms, and we cannot be thankful enough for what this organization and other volunteers are doing,” Grisales said.

 Pam and Stan George have volunteered with TBM for many years following their retirement and have served on chainsaw and feeding teams after many disasters.
 Though the vaccination distribution looks very different from their usual ministry locations, Pam explained that the heart and the mission behind TBM’s service remains the same.